top of page

 PROSPERITY 2030

-Our legislative framework, Prosperity 2030 aims to reduce emissions by 50% along the Wasatch Front by 2030.
-Prosperity 2030 is a series of bills targeting pollution from transportation, buildings, point sources, and more.
+Prosperity 2030 is a series of bills targeting pollution from transportation, buildings, industrial point sources, and more.

 Isabella Errigo is a BYU graduate and the lead author of "Human Health and Economic Costs of Air Pollution in Utah: An Expert Assessment," the only Utah-specific study on air pollution, its toll on human life, and its cost to our economy.
 She sat down with our Executive Director, David Garbett, to discuss the harsh reality we're facing and why we need to take action for our families, our friends, our neighbors,